surma/surma.dev/content/things/h2setup.md

 According to [w3techs.com], [Apache] is still the most used webserver today with over 55% of the websites using it.

 For HTTP/2, you need Apache `>= 2.4`.
-If you are running Ubuntu LTS (14.04), the default APT sources won’t bring you very far.
+If you are running Ubuntu LTS (16.04), the default apt sources won’t bring you very far.
 There is a PPA:
 ```
 $ sudo add-apt-repository ppa:ondrej/apache2
 $ sudo apt-get update